jambonrose/django-improved-user/docs/data_migrations.rst

 is not validated against the project's password validators. **It is up to the developer coding the migration file to provide proper values.**

-We then write a function to reverse this new change, just in case we need to undo our migration.
+The second function is technically optional, but providing one makes our lives easier and is considered best-practice.
+This function undoes the first, and deletes the user we created.

 .. literalinclude:: ../example_project/user_integration/migrations/0001_add_user.py
     :pyobject: remove_user

-Finally, we use our migration functions in a :py:class:`django:django.db.migrations.Migration` subclass.
+Finally, we use our migration functions via :py:class:`~django.db.migrations.operations.RunPython` in a :py:class:`django:django.db.migrations.Migration` subclass.
 Please note the *addition* of the dependency below.
 If your file already had a dependency, please add the tuple below, but do not remove the existing tuple(s).

 .. literalinclude:: ../example_project/user_integration/migrations/0001_add_user.py
     :pyobject: Migration